Rubberazer/Jetclocks/README.md

     sudo nano /boot/extlinux/extlinux.conf
     ```

-- You should have something like:
+- You should have something like below, on the FDT line you will also see where your device tree blob is located and its name, this will be used later:

   TIMEOUT 30
   DEFAULT primary